Manganese Removal From The Drinking Water - Does the Berkey water filter remove Manganese?

 Manganese Uses

 Manganese greensands are useful in some locations for potable water treatment.
-Other manganese compounds are useful for an octane-enhancing agent in unleaded petrol, like in Canada.
+Like Canada, other manganese.
+In Canada, other manganese compounds enhance the octane of unleaded petrol.

 Sources of Manganese

 Manganese makes up 0.1% of the earth’s crust, making it one of the most abundant metals on the earth’s surface.
-There is no manganese in pure (elemental) form but a component of over 100 minerals.
+No manganese is in pure (elemental) form but a component of over 100 minerals.

-The natural sources of manganese can be found in the deep wells where they have contact with rocks for a long period.
-In areas of coal mining, this metal seeps through the deep mining surfaces.
 The manganese often occurs together with iron in the groundwater.
-However, manganese may occur in much lower concentrations versus iron.
+However, manganese may occur in much lower concentrations than iron.

-Finally, manganese can appear commonly in western and northern countries.
-A study conducted by the Pennsylvania State University discovered excessive manganese concentrations for about 17% of water supplies throughout the state.
+Finally, manganese is commonly found in western and northern countries.
+A study conducted by Pennsylvania State University discovered excessive manganese concentrations in about 17% of the state's water supplies.

 Environmental Sources and Human Exposure